rroehler/financial-friday-app/docs/PRODUCT_IDENTITY.md

 ## What is Financial Friday?

 Financial Friday is a personal financial operating system.
+A financial planning platform.

 It helps people make better financial decisions through clear recommendations, structured planning, and long-term financial coaching.